Concussion Therapy at Performance Therapy Services

 A concussion is an injury that affects the brain, typically induced by trauma to the head.
 It can be caused either by a direct blow to the head, or an indirect blow to the body, causing neurological impairments.

 Concussions can be hard to diagnose as the symptoms are hard to identify.
-Early identification of symptoms like headache, dizziness, balance problems, trouble sleeping, and blurred vision can help diagnose a concussion.
+Early identification of symptoms like a headache, dizziness, balance problems, trouble sleeping, and blurred vision can help diagnose a concussion.

 Treatment begins with a thorough evaluation, which guides the development of the comprehensive treatment plan including recommendations about when it is appropriate to return to work, driving, school, sports and other activities.